Raku/mu/misc/pX/Common/P5_to_P6_Translation/README.txt

 "UnknownLit" to the file every place an unknown node is encountered.
 Also Echoes "UNKNOWN: UnknownAbs" or "UNKNOWN: UnknownLit" to STDOUT every time an unknown is encountered.

+-R: Limited Regex Support.
+The only changes made to regexs will be adding the :Perl5 modifer (and moving existing modifiers into the regex, since tail modifiers are no longer allowed).
+This means the regex should work exactly as it once did, but it will also break all existing captures.

 Any changes and comments are welcome to anything in this directory, except ASTTranslate-Sage.hs which is my personal working copy, should I need it.
 Everything